-Since 2005, when PE Transnafta was established, until the end of 2019, around 39 million tons of oil was transported in total.
+Since 2005, when PE Transnafta was established, until the end of 2020, around 43 million tons of oil was transported in total.
 Transport of imported oil was lower during the period of the first refinery modernisation cycle in 2011 and 2012.
-In 2019, 0.637 million tons of local oil and 2.302 million tons of imported oil were transported.
-It represents a decrease of local oil transport by around 4.8% and a decrease of imported oil transport by around 14.2% in comparison to last year.
-In the past ten years, the highest local oil transport was recorded in 2013 when it was by 55% higher than in 2019.
-The lowest imported oil transport was recorded in 2012 when it was by around 50% lower than in 2019.
+In 2020, 0.621 million tons of local oil and 2.549 million tons of imported oil were transported.
+It represents a decrease of local oil transport by 2.62% and an increase of imported oil transport by around 10.74% in comparison to last year.
+In the past ten years, the highest local oil transport was recorded in 2013 when it was by 59.21% higher than in 2020.
+The lowest imported oil transport was recorded in 2012 when it was by around 55% lower than in 2020.

-Figure 5-3: Crude oil quantities transported by oil pipeline of "Transnafta" in the period 2007 - 2019
+Figure 5-3: Crude oil quantities transported by oil pipeline of "Transnafta" in the period 2007 - 2020 one reviews the time period since regulation was introduced for this activity (Figure 5-3), in comparison to 2012 when there was minimum transport of crude oil via oil pipeline, crude oil transport in 2020 was higher by almost 70%.

-If we consider the period starting from the point when the regulation of this activity started (Figure 5-3), around 12.3% less crude oil was transported in 2019 than last year.
-This is primarily the consequence of lower quantities of crude oil processed oil due to capital overhaul of refinery in Pančevo.
-In comparison to 2012, total crude oil transport via oil pipeline in 2019 was higher by around 57.5%.
+7. 84% more crude oil was transported in 2020 than last year which is primarily a consequence of greater volumes of processed crude oil following the reduced processing due to capital overhaul of the refinery in Pančevo in 2019.
+If